 He has been a part of YDMA since 2019 starting as the Chair of the Western Mass Young Democrats where he restarted the chapter.
 He has also served as Vice-Chair of the YDMA Black Caucus.
 Lezlie is currently serving as the first Black President of YDMA and is happy to represent Western Mass while leading the statewide organization.
 In addition to being President, he also serves as Secretary of the Young Democrats of America Legislation Committee, Co-Chair of the MassDems Youth Services Sub Committee, Diversity & Equity Officer of Bay State Stonewall Democrats, and is a Board Member of Neighbor to Neighbor MA Education/Action Fund.

 Lezlie is a fan of many historical figures and lives by the words of A. Phillip Randolph “Freedom is never given, it is won”.

 Terry Altherr is a lifelong progressive activist.
 Passionate about getting progressives elected to office, he first got involved in Joe Kennedy’s 2012 congressional campaign.
-He also was a fellow on Bob Massie’s gubernatorial campaign and was a field organizer for Safe Patient Limits Save Lives in 2018.
-He most recently was a field organizer for Jeff Ross in last year’s Boston City Council at-large race and is currently a campaign manager for Alison Leary, who is running for state house in the 10th Middlesex District.
+Once he graduated from American University, he became a fellow on Bob Massie’s gubernatorial campaign.
+Afterwards, he was a field organizer for Safe Patient Limits Save Lives in 2018 and then for Jeff Ross during the 2019 Boston City Council at-large race.
+Last year, he served as the campaign manager for Alison Leary, who ran for state house in the 10th Middlesex District.
 He has been involved in YDMA since 2018 after getting involved in GBYD.
-He has also been involved in the Newton Ward 4 Democratic Committee and the Newton Democratic City Committee.
-Most recently, he was elected as a male-identifying Disability add-on on the Democratic State Committee.
-In addition, he is also involved in the Sunrise Movement.
+He is also involved in the Newton Ward 4 Democratic Committee, the Newton Democratic City Committee, and the Democratic State Committee as one of the three male-identifying Disability add-on committeepersons.
+In addition, he is involved in various activist groups, including the Sunrise Movement.